trevaselliott/Eskom_Analysis_Functions-/README.md

 This collection of several functions allow for the creation of a insightfull statistics, data cleaning . this creates the ability  to extract meaningfull insight into the current eskom problem:

+See note book for addional exmple: group 08 EskomProject.ipyb

 required packages: numpy and pandas

 The Data is from: